open-gpdb/gpupgrade/ci/functional/README.md

 #### Fixing Failures
 - Fix the change in the pipeline yaml and re-fly the pipeline.
 - Log into the box and fix the issue and re-trigger the job.

+#### Saving Logs
+- SSH to the cluster
+- `gcloud auth login`
+  - Click the browser link and follow the directions.
+  - Copy the verification code (bottom box) into the gcloud CLI prompt.
+- Upload the files from the CCP cluster to GCS
+  - `gsutil cp logs.tar.gz gs://gpupgrade-intermediates/functional-testing/logs/`
+- Download the files from GCS to your local machine
+  - `gsutil cp gs://gpupgrade-intermediates/functional-testing/logs/logs.tar.gz .`

 #### Tearing Down the Cluster
 - The end of the pipeline will run the `teardown-cluster` job to destroy the cluster.